-- 10. AnA Patent Office acting as a ("depositing Office") may notify the International Bureau that copies of patent applications deposited by it in a participating digital library are to be made available via the service as priority documents in accordance with these provisions.
-The notification also informs the International Bureau of relevant operating procedures and technical requirements referred to in paragraph 223, including any specification of options from among those available.
+- 10. An Office acting as a "depositing Office" may notify the International Bureau that copies of applications deposited by it in a participating digital library are to be made available via the service as priority documents in accordance with these provisions.
+The notification also informs the International Bureau of relevant operating procedures and technical requirements referred to in paragraph 22, including any specification of options from among those available.
 An Office may specify that it will only deposit certain types of application in a digital library and may notify different operating procedures and different technical requirements for different types of application. - 11.
-The applicant may submit a priority document to the International Bureau, or to ana-patent-Office that is prepared to receive priority documents for the purpose, together with a request that it be deposited in a participating digital library and made available via the service.
+The applicant may submit a priority document to the International Bureau, or to an Office that is prepared to receive priority documents for the purpose, together with a request that it be deposited in a participating digital library and made available via the service.